-The District had only one major fund and no non-major funds as of December 31, 2018 or for the thirteen month period ended December 31, 2018.
+The District had only one major fund and no non-major funds as of December 31, 2019 or for the year then ended.

 Major Governmental Funds:

 General Fund - The General Fund is used to account for resources devoted to financing the general services that the District performs and is always classified as a major fund.
 It is used to account for all financial resources except those required to be accounted or reported in another fund.